 An anaesthetist is a doctor who has spent many years of additional training in anaesthetics after they graduate as a doctor.

-The anaesthetist's role is to make sure your child is asleep during the surgery and to make sure your child experiences as little pain and discomfort as possible after the operation.
+The anaesthetist's role is to make sure your child is asleep during the surgery.
+They also make sure your child experiences as little pain and discomfort as possible after the operation.

-While your child is asleep, their anaesthetist will stay with them at all times during the operation and monitor them closely, making sure they remain safe and stable.
+While your child is asleep, their anaesthetist will stay with them at all times during the operation and monitor them closely, making sure they remain asleep and safe.

 What is a general anaesthetic?

-When your child has a general anaesthetic, they are given medicine to make them unaware and unconscious.
+When your child has a general anaesthetic, the anaesthetist gives the medicine to make them unconscious.
 This can be either by:

 - breathing anaesthetic gases through a mask, or

-With the help of intensive monitoring, the anaesthetist will take care of your child throughout and wake them up afterwards.
+The anaesthetist will closely monitor and take care of your child throughout the procedure.
+They will also wake them up afterwards.

 Why must my child not eat or drink before surgery?